asimihsan/copier_rust_template/README.md

 **🐍 Python Ecosystem** _(Optional)_ Leverage PyO3 to create Python bindings for your Rust code.
 Perfect for data science applications or extending existing Python projects with Rust's performance.

+**🦫 Go Integration** _(Optional)_ Create Go bindings for your Rust code using cgo.
+Ideal for integrating high-performance Rust components into Go applications or extending Go projects with Rust functionality.

 **🛠️ Development Experience**